Graduateshotline

 adversecausing or capable of causing harm

-adaptsto change (something) so as to make it suitable for a new use or situation
+adaptsto change (something) to make it suitable for a new use or situation

 compensateto give (someone) the sum of money owed for goods or services received